mikeobrien/FubuMVC.Swank/README.md

 }
 ```

-**Note:** The `XmlSerializer` class can derive the member name from the `XmlElementAttribute`.
-Swank is aware of this attribute and will use this name if it is applied to the member.
+**Note:** The XmlSerializer` and `DataContractSerializer` can derive the member name from the `XmlElementAttribute` and `DataMemberAttribute` respectively.
+Swank is aware of these attributes and will use this name if it is applied to the member.

 #### Enumerations